My Shopping Cart

 November might be a Thanksgiving theme with special missions designed around the pioneers.

-December, of course, has the Happy Holiday lights and celebrations and gifts.
+December has the Happy Holiday lights, celebrations, and gifts.

 So why not get a red Santa hat to identify the V.I.P. for your escort missions?

 The purpose of your marketing calendar is to engage your gaming community with your battlefield business.
-So there is always something new and exciting happening at your business all year long.
+So there is always something new and exciting happening at your business all year.

 Consider what events are right for your live gaming business throughout this year's calendar.

-In conclusion, creating a marketing plan for the year is an essential part of running a successful business.
+In conclusion, creating a marketing plan for the year is essential to running a successful business.
 By taking the time to brainstorm and plan, setting achievable goals, and rewarding yourself for your successes, you can help your Battlefield Business be successful.

 Planning a new Live-Action Gaming attraction?
 Avoid these #7 rookie mistakes in the first year.